orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ## Restrictions

 As Stewards (and open source projects) follow less strict rules than PwDE placed on the market by Manufacturers, Steward cannot affix the CE marking on the products they publish.
-It also means that they do not provide the complete CRA documentations for its Projects.
+It also means that they do not provide the complete CRA documentations for their Projects.

-They might have an attestation program that provides equivalent documentation to the use of manufacturers.
+They might have an attestation program that provides equivalent documentation for the use of manufacturers.

 References: the Cyber Resilience Act, recital 19: